lostkuma/wikidump/README.md

 ## Statistics
 * there are 5,940,667 total processed wikipedia articles and more raw articles in [10/01/2019 wikipedia dump](https://dumps.wikimedia.org/enwiki/20191001/)

+##
-* code to scrape the data see: scrape.py
+* code to scrape the data: scrape.py
+* [wikiExtractor](https://github.com/attardi/wikiextractor) was used to clean the raw data
+* data sampling by article ID: sampling.py